bedrocksystems/BRiCk/README.md

 # BRiCk

-Tool for converting C++ files into Coq files.
+A tool for converting C++ files into Coq files accompanied with a C++ axiomatic semantics.

 ## Running